tomar753ozi-sketch/Dynamic-Resistance-Spacetime-DRS-Theory/README.md

 This is the baseline isotropic DRS model.

-More general anisotropic or dissipative extensions are left for future research.
+More general anisotropic or dissipative extensions are left for future investigation.

 ---